Achievable logoAchievable logo

 Balloon maturities

 Some bonds are issued with a balloon maturity, which is a specific type of serial issuance.
-Like all other serial offerings, all bonds are issued on the same date, but different sets of bonds mature at various times in the future.
-Balloon maturities are unique because of the number of bonds maturing at the very end.
-Let’s take a look at a quick example:
+Like other serial offerings, all bonds are issued on the same date, but different sets of bonds mature at various times in the future.
+Balloon maturities are unique because of how many bonds mature at the very end.
+For example:

 • 2,000 bonds are issued on January 1, 2020